 If we cannot conduct workplace assessments or surveys without them having to be anonymous so we can get honest and straightforward answers doesn't that speak to our cultural based challenges?
 A culture should in fact have the ability for people to have direct conversations in interactions without fear or retribution.
 Measuring peoples engagement and understanding how each and every employee is..

 So often we spend billions of dollars in this country on sales training and sales management programs when in fact one of the most fundamental things affect our ability to sell.
 It's our culture.
 Yes, I know many people write about culture but do we really think about culture as a strategic tool when selling to enable our sales teams to be successful?
-For example, if two employees were sitting..
+For example, if two employees were sitting in..